IITH-Compilers/ml-llvm-project/README.md

 * [Directory Layout](https://llvm.org/docs/GettingStarted.html#directory-layout)
 to learn about the layout of the source code tree.

+### IR2Vec
+[IR2Vec](https://arxiv.org/abs/1909.06228) is a LLVM IR based framework to generate distributed representations for the source code in an unsupervised manner, which can be used to represent programs as input to solve machine learning tasks that take programs as inputs.
+It can capture intrinsic characteristics of the program.
+This is achieved by using the flow analyses information like Use-Def, Reaching Definitions and Live Variable information of the program.

+>IR2Vec: LLVM IR based Scalable Program Embeddings : S. VenkataKeerthy, Rohit Aggarwal, Shalini Jain, Maunendra Sankar Desarkar, Ramakrishna Upadrasta, Y. N. Srikant.

 ### ML Compiler Bridge
 As a part of the [ML-Compiler-Bridge](https://arxiv.org/pdf/2311.10800.pdf), it is possible to have multiple ways of integrating compiler and the Machine learning model.
 These methods primarily use server client communication techniques like gRPC, and pipes.
 The ONNX flow which is capable of representation of ML models into DAG-based IRs with callable APIs in multiple langugages (C/C++/Python),does not require a server-client model or inter process communication.
 Additionally, TensorFlow's AOT compiled models are also supported for inference.